FAQs

 The Sign-up Fee for 2024 is €12,000 and is paid to the Poseidon Principles Association when becoming a signatory/affiliate member.
 This one time fee for new joiners and is subject to approval and change by all signatories the Annual Meeting each year.

-The Annual Fee for 2024 is €8,500 for signatories and €3,500 for affiliate members.
-It is paid annually to the Poseidon Principles Association in accordance to the Governance Rules and is also subject to approval and change by all signatories the Annual Meeting each year.
+The Annual Fee for 2023 is respectively € 8,500 for signatories and € 3,500 for affiliate members.
+It is paid annually to the Poseidon Principles Association in accordance to the Governance Rules.
+Annual fees for 2024 should be similar.

 Alignment